Psychology Brain and Behavior Program

 - Describe your research interests and discuss how this program will allow you to pursue research in this area (tip: connect your response to a specific faculty member).

 - Describe your professional strengths and areas for growth.

 Statements which address professional goals and fit with the field of experimental psychology and the Brain and Behavior program at USM are positively received.

-The deadline for receipt of all required admissions materials is March 1st for admission beginning the following Fall semester.
+The priority deadline for receipt of all required admissions materials is December 31st for admission beginning the following Fall semester, but we will continue to accept and process applications until March 1st.
 Please note that this differs from the Graduate School.
-Late applications are not accepted.

 The Brain and Behavior Psychology Student Government (BBPSG) serves as the graduate student group for students enrolled in the Brain and Behavior courses.
 BBPSG serves to create a supportive environment for graduate students in the Brain and Behavior graduate program, and facilitate professional development outside of required coursework and experiences.
 BBPSG engages in several activities each year such as fundraising, hosting social activities, inviting speakers to campus, serving as a liaison between students and faculty, and providing peer mentors for newly admitted students.